-Each department hosts its own website, for full information on staff, research interests and units, course offerings and more - see the links below.
+Each department hosts its own website with detailed information on staff, research interests & units, course offerings and more - see the links below.

 The Department of Commercial Law covers a wide range of legal fields.
 Apart from the core LLB courses Corporation Law and Business Transactions Law, the Department is also responsible for the professional courses in Business Law, Company Law and Labour Law.
 In this way, the Department not only maintains contacts with other faculties at UCT, but every year teaches law to around 3000 non-law students.

 UCT Law students have a wide range of commercial law courses available to them at both LLB and LLM levels, including courses in corporation law, revenue law, labour law, maritime law, electronic law, international economic law and international trade law.

 A number of postgraduate study programmes are also offered, which enable students to pursue a degree or diploma in a specialised area of law.
 These include the Marine and Shipping Law programmes (offered with the Department of Public Law), the Labour Law Programme, the Comparative Law in Africa Programme, the Intellectual Property Law Programme and the Tax Law Programme.
 These courses not only attract postgraduate students from all over Africa and the world, but many practitioners enrol on a part-time basis, which enables the Department to keep close links with the legal practice.